English | 中文

 |Estimated No. of Executions in China|

-Dui Hua has actively promoted China’s death penalty reform since 2005, when Executive Director John Kamm chaired the plenary session on China at the Third International Conference on the Abolition of the Death Penalty held in Paris.
+Dui Hua has actively promoted China’s death penalty reform since 2007, when Executive Director John Kamm chaired a plenary session on China at the World Congress Against the Death Penalty in Paris.
 Kamm discusses death penalty reform in direct dialogue with members of China’s judiciary and also provides consultation to foreign governments, the United Nations, and nongovernmental organizations.

 Dui Hua regularly publishes estimates of the number of executions in China, while the actual number remains a state secret.
 The number of executions has dropped significantly since the Supreme People’s Court regained the power to review all death sentences in 2007.